drneilclough/nhshackday-eyeguide/src/pages/guidelines/adnexal/Orbital_cellulitis.md

     e. confirm plans with ENT,
     i.e. if improve over 24 hrs - stay in CUH, if deteriorates transfer to SGH under ENT

-2. Liase with CUH Medical team a.Document everything on CERNER medical notes b.Discuss plan with ward medical SHO and registrar, they will do drug chart and systemic assessment
+2. Liase with CUH Medical team / Paediatric team a.Document everything on **CERNER medical notes** b.Discuss plan with ward SHO and registrar, they will do drug chart and systemic assessment

+ ### _Transfer to SGH_

+ 1. Consider transfer to SGH if
+    * not responding to medical treatment
+    * CT showed severe sinus disease or orbital collection
+    * optic nerve compromise or tense orbit
+ 2. Discuss to ENT team at SGH, it is the Ophthalmology' team's job to discuss and get the ENT team to accept patient onto their ward.
+ 3. Once ENT accepts, they will liaise with the CUH ward to arrange transfer.
+ 4. Inform the SGH Ophthalmology team (Urgent care consultant : Ms Rathie Rajandran) about transfer so pt added onto ward round list.

+**document everything clearly on CERNER and handover to medical team verbally as well**

- ### _REVIEWS AND FOLLOW-UP_
+ ### _REVIEWS AND FOLLOW-UP (if not transferred)_

 1. If Evidence of optic nerve compromise:
 a.
 4 hourly visions, pupils and colour assessment
 b. teach the medical team how to do this
 c.
-Adnexal/ENT team to be involved at SGH ASAP
+Adnexal/ENT team to be involved at SGH ASAP (see transfer guide above)

 2. If Normal optic nerve and signs of improvment